urbanwuensch/drEEM-online/documentation/fitparafac.md

 An entry will be added to the `history` field of the `data`, detailing the  options used for `fitparafac`.

 <details open>
-    <summary><b>`dataout = fitparafac(data)` - default options</b></summary>
+    <summary><b>`dataout = fitparafac(data,mode)` - default options</b></summary>
     <a name="syntax1"></a>

-The function supports fitting models with default options.
-However, these are conservative in nature with low convergence and many consecutive starts with random numbers.
+The function supports fitting models with default options, where mode specifies if the function is to fit a model to the overall (global) dataset or to the splitdatasets stored within.
+Note that the default are conservative in nature with low convergence and many consecutive starts with random numbers.
 The defaults are:

 * fitting 2-7 component models
 * nonnegativity constraints in all modes